 A close-up experience with Borean pygmy elephants

-The day before we had found a troop of Borneo pygmy elephants rumbling through the forest, but the undergrowth had be very dense so we didn’t get a really clear view of them.
-The Borneo pygmy elephant, is a subspecies of Asian elephant that lives in the northeastern parts of Borneo.
+The day before we had found a troop of Bornean pygmy elephants rumbling through the forest, but the undergrowth had been very dense so we didn’t get a really clear view of them.
+The Borneo pygmy elephant is a subspecies of Asian elephant that lives in the northeastern parts of Borneo.
 Since 1986 they have been listed as endangered as the population has declined by at least 50% over the last three generations (about 75 years) due to loss of habitat.

 So, the highlight for the had been to see more monkeys but Karen and her fellow passengers were treated to a close encounter with a troop of elephants, including some tiny babies.
 I am so bummed that I missed this!!!